rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 the output range only needs to have one element.
-Thus, the interface could represent the output range either as a single iterator to that element, or as a nonempty range.
+Thus, the interface could represent the output range either as a single iterator to that element, or as a sized range.
-We propose representing the output as a nonempty sized forward range.
+We propose representing the output as a sized forward range.

 There are two parts to this.

-1. *Nonempty* and *sized*:
-    we define this as `sized_range` with nonzero `ranges::size(r)`
+1. *Sized*: we define this as `sized_range`, and say that the algorithm only writes to it if it has nonzero `ranges::size(r)`

 2. *Forward range*: in the sense of `forward_range`

-We propose making the output a nonempty range instead of just an iterator because this lets the `*reduce_into` algorithms simply do nothing if the output range is empty.
+We propose making the output a sized range instead of just an iterator because this lets the `*reduce_into` algorithms simply do nothing if the output range has zero size.
 This would make their behavior consistent with [@P3179R9]'s parallel ranges algorithms that were adopted into the Working Draft for C++26.